nsip/HITS-Reports/README.md

-Each rule defines an SQL query ("query", typically, retrieve all rows of a table), a cardinality ("rule", either "zero" or "morethan:n" for an integer n) and a set of subtests to run over the results ("subtests")
+Each rule defines an SQL query ("query", typically, retrieve all rows of a table), a cardinality ("rule", either "zero" or "morethan:n" for an integer n) and a set of subtests to run over the results ("subtests").

+Different databases may have different tables implemented; to confirm that the required table is in the database, the tables queried are also listed, as an array. ("tables") If any of the tables is not in the database, the test is ignored.

 Each subtest has an ID, a title, and a rule which is applied to every row in the query results.
 The rule is of format: RULE_NAME:RULE_BODY